 Pleated Shades

-Pleated shades have a lot of things in common with cellular shades and it’s easy to confuse the two.
+Pleated shades have a lot of things in common with cellular designs and it’s easy to confuse the two.
 A pleated shade features a single layer of fabric pleated into their simple signature crisp fold pattern which gives a classic look and feel to your home.

 Furthermore, they offer versatility for light control, ranging from a choice of transparent, light-filtering, or blackout material for maximum control.